missKatiaPunter/authortest/README.md

 + **ok 1** <message> - means that the frst test was successful
 + **not ok 2**  <message> - means that the second test failed

-The screenshot below shows the TAP output of running two successful tests.
+The screenshot below shows the TAP output produced by running two successful tests.
+The words ‘Test description’ are placeholders, here the test author should write concise and meaningful explanations of functionality being tested.

 ![tap-output](https://user-images.githubusercontent.com/18426161/46638963-61ea2f00-cb5b-11e8-9d5c-383f92c53b22.png)

+Failing tests will produce exceptions, messages outlining why tests were not successful.
+If one previously experienced a less minimalist testing framework they might be left disappointed: standard TAP output has no color coding, no timings, no file or function names, no line numbers.
+On the brighter side, if one is used to deciphering TAP output for JavaScript test, they will be able to understand TAP producing tests of other programming languages.

 ## Setting up the environment